kalidindis/katana-tutorial-swift/Chapter2/README.md

 We are leveraging our `props` to conditionally return the button.
 Katana will take care of update/create or destroy the related UIKit element instance based on what you return in the method.

+As before, we need to add `startButton` in the `ChildrenKeys` enum.

 The second part is add the layout.
 Add these lines to the `layout` method